onlynks/Projet_7/README.md

 # Project 7: Create a web service exposing an API

-I was charged to develop an API REST for the society BileMo wich is a phone seller.
+I was charged to develop a REST API for the society BileMo which is a phone seller.
-The goal of the project is to set accessible a platform where BileMo can propose their phones to others companies and control the custumer administration.
+The goal of the project is to set a platform where BileMo can propose their phones to others companies and control the customer administration.

 ## 1/Getting Started